hunterjackson/docs/source/hazelcast.rst

 ``connect.hazelcast.sink.group.name``

-The group name of the connector in the target Hazelcast cluster.
+The group name of the connector in the target  cluster.

 * Data type : string
 * Importance : high